Western Approaches Tactical Unit: Step Aside

-Step Aside was a maneuver by which a ship could defend itself from a U-boat armed with acoustic torpedoes, specifically the T5 Zaunkönig torpedo, which the Royal Navy referred to as the GNAT (German Navy Acoustic Torpedo).
+Step Aside was a maneuver by which a warship could attack a U-boat armed with acoustic torpedoes, specifically the T5 Zaunkönig torpedo, which the Royal Navy referred to as the GNAT (German Navy Acoustic Torpedo).
 This torpedo used built-in hydrophones to guide itself to its target by sound.
 The first use of this torpedo was on 20 September 1943 against convoy ON 202.
 The Royal Navy was already aware that the Germans had developed an acoustic torpedo through interrogations of captured Germans and decrypted communications.
-In the attack on ON 202, a frigate was hit in the rear while it was bearing down on the U-boat, something which could only have been done by a homing torpedo.
-Roberts and his team at WATU developed a maneuver known as Step Aside which was designed to place a warship outside the detection cone of the GNAT as it maneuvered into attack range.
+In the attack on ON 202, a frigate was hit in the rear while it was bearing down on the U-boat, something which could only have been done by a guided torpedo.
+The torpedo was drawn to the sound of the frigate's propeller.
+Roberts and his team at WATU developed a maneuver known as Step Aside, in which the warship made sharp turns to dodge the acoustic torpedoes the U-boat might fire as the warship maneuvered into attack range.
 Step Aside was communicated by radio to escort commanders at sea on 23 September 1943.